MoncefHalleb/MoncefHalleb/README.md

 - Blockchain development

 ## 💼 Experience
-- **Software Developer at XYZ Corp** (2023 - Present)
+- **Software Engineering student at Esprit** (2021 - Present)
-  - Developed and maintained scalable backend services using Node.js and Django.
+  - Developed and maintained scalable backend services using Node.js and springboot.
   - Implemented CI/CD pipelines using GitHub Actions and Docker.
   - Collaborated with cross-functional teams to design and implement new features.